Modern wastewater treatment will need to commercialize emerging technologies to help realize a circular economy.

 Environmentally sound wastewater treatment

-MES transforms wastewater into useable chemical products
+MES transforms wastewater into usable chemical products

-MES provides a sustainable alternative to conventional methods of chemical synthesis, which predominantly rely on hydrocarbons derived from oil and gas; helps lower GHG emissions, mitigating the impact of climate change; and maintains high effluent quality and sanitation standards essential for replenishing aquifers and human health.
+MES provides a sustainable alternative to conventional methods of chemical synthesis, which predominantly rely on hydrocarbons derived from oil and gas; helps lower GHG emissions, mitigating the impact of climate change; and maintains high effluent quality and sanitation standards essential for replenishing aquifers and bettering human health.
 Moreover, through MES, the biology of the cathode cultures can be tailored to target valuable organic compounds, creating an additional revenue stream for treatment plants.

 UnWastewater worked with Princeton University’s Water and Energy Technologies Lab to construct lab-scale prototypes of MES wastewater treatment systems.
 The team’s continual refinement of microbial electrochemical cells over the course of the 2023 Wege Prize competition ultimately led it to win $10,000.